We’ve had a couple of emails in recently asking about the benefits of using hot drinks during winter training. So, I thought I'd look into it...

 In the past when skiing I tended to use hot blackcurrant juice.
 This was simply because it seemed to be what the local athletes we trained with used and it did the job just fine.
 In the DW Canoe Race, we used tea and coffee (with plenty of milk and sugar) and bouillon soup.
 The saltiness of the soup was a perfect alternative to the sweetness of the tea/coffee, which had the added benefit of caffeine.

 I’ve heard of some athletes using hot chocolate and that's obviously got the added benefit of providing a sugar boost, but if it’s really milky it might not go down too well if you’re working hard.

 Whilst hot alcoholic drinks like gluhwein, vin chaud, mulled wine or cider are ever so drinkable in subzero conditions, I’d hesitate to recommend them from a performance point of view (especially for bike riding)!

-Out of curiosity, I recently tried using our all-natural drink mixes and zero-calorie tablets in hot water during some cold training sessions and was pretty pleased with the results.
-The drink mixes (which contain some sugar) are definitely my favourite of the two options -maybe because you do tend to burn through more glucose when it’s very cold - But the tablets have the benefit of dissolving amazing quickly when dropped into an insulated bottle of hot water.
+Out of curiosity, I recently tried using our all-natural drink mixes and low-calorie effervescent tablets in hot water during some cold training sessions and was pretty pleased with the results.
+The drink mixes (which contain some sugar) are definitely my favourite of the two options - maybe because you do tend to burn through more glucose when it’s very cold - but the tablets have the benefit of dissolving amazing quickly when dropped into an insulated bottle of hot water.

-The other possible benefit of using Precision Hydration in your bottles or hydration pack when it is below freezing is that the electrolytes will lower the freezing point of the fluid, making it less likely that your bottle (or hydration feed tube) will ice up!
+The other possible benefit of using Precision Hydration in your bottles or hydration pack when it's below freezing is that the electrolytes will lower the freezing point of the fluid, making it less likely that your bottle (or hydration feed tube) will ice up!

 Check out my other post on how to stay hydrated during your winter training for some tips and the lowdown on why hydration is still important in cold environments.